 This is because the SEO page title is a Meta Tag (Data written for search engines which is not displayed on the web page) see our Jargon buster article What are Meta Tags.

-But if you look in the SERPS this page is listed with the title " Web Page Titles - What are they and how to use them.
-SEO jargon buster"
+You should see this page listed with the title " Web Page Titles - What are they and how to use them.
+SEO jargon...".